Changing Careers in Midlife: The Neuroscience of Reinvention

 Reevaluate identity and purpose

+This deep introspection can feel uncomfortable, but it’s also what enables real transformation.
 Career change often begins not with action, but with reflection.
 Your brain is creating space to rewrite your narrative.

 Stress, Burnout, and the Push to Change